 Depreciated Fields, campaigns, and reports

 There are many Google AdWords API fields, features, campaigns, reports, and others that would no longer function in the new API.
 They have depreciated.
 They have also mapped many others to the new API.
-For a complete list, check aquí.
+(Check the complete list here).

 Here are a few fields that the new API does not support.